absinthe-graphql/absinthe/guides/batching.md

 end
 ```

+In this example, the query returned by `query/2` is used as a starting point by Dataloader to build the final query, which it does by traversing schema associations.
+In other words, Dataloader can determine that an author has many posts, and that to retrieve posts it needs to get those with the relevant `author_id`.
+If that's sufficient for your needs, `query/2` need not modify the query it's given.
+But if you only want to load published posts, `query/2` can narrow the query accordingly.

 When integrating Dataloader with GraphQL, we want to place it in our context so
 that we can access it in our resolvers.
 In your schema module add: